mstn/graphql-playground/README.md

 ```

 Indeed, `name` is a property belonging to the intersection of `PersonType` and `PlaceType`.
 However,
 GraphQL returns an error and requires to use a fragment.
+Note that, if we use interfaces, we do not get an error.